Apprenticeships

 An apprenticeship is a real job where you learn, gain experience, and get paid.
-You’re an employee with a contract of employment and holiday leave.
-You can start an apprenticeship whether you’re starting your career, want a change or you're up-skilling in your current job.
+You’re an employee with a contract of employment.
+You can start an apprenticeship whether you’re starting your career, want a change or you're upskilling in your current job.
 You can have a previous qualification like a degree and still start an apprenticeship.
 By the end of an apprenticeship, you'll have the right skills and knowledge needed for your chosen career.

 All apprenticeships include elements of on and off the job training; some apprenticeships also require an assessment at the end of the programme to assess the learner’s ability and competence in their job role.